It’s always smart to be cautious when shopping for new carpet or flooring for your home.

 What are Private Labels?

+They intentionally change the names of all their carpet styles and colors to make it nearly impossible for you to comparison shop.
 The exact same carpet might cost a lot less at the local carpet store down the street, but with different names how would you know?
 You would have to lay out carpet samples from both stores side by side to compare.

 Lots of carpet retailers use private labels on their samples.
 It’s almost the norm these days.
 Home Depot’s low-price guarantee sure sounds good until you read all their fine print.
 Can you say the word “exclusions”?
+What do I suggest?
+Homeowners need to avoid unscrupulous carpet retailers and only buy from locally owned, honest and reliable carpet stores.

 Private Labels Make It Hard To Comparison Shop